evant/retain-state/README.md

 Note: Your id's *must* be unique for the given Activity.
 You can achieve this by using view id's, you own generated id's, or by hand crafting them yourself.

-## Aren't these methods deprecated?
-The documentation states:
->  This method was deprecated in API level 13.
-Use the new Fragment API setRetainInstance(boolean) instead; this is also available on older platforms through the Android compatibility package.

-This is silly, there are many instances when using a Fragment doesn't make sense, and Fragments retained this way can't even be nested!
-See https://code.google.com/p/android/issues/detail?id=151346 for more reasons why these methods should not be deprecated.

-Additionally, these methods are used heavily by the support library to backport Loaders and Fragments.
-It would be infeasible for google to actually remove these methods any time in the near future, if at all because of this.

 # Fragments

 Optionally, you can extend support to fragments by nesting `RetainState` instances.
 Included is a library to easily obtain unique id's from fragments.
 Note that the fragment id's are negative, so you should use positive id's for other things.